 Kids Sea Camp magic: It’s not the destination; it’s the journey.
 Well, maybe not so much!

 Kids Sea Camp Magic is a real thing, Thank God!
 Now sit right down and you will hear a tale, a tale of a fateful trip.
-Okay, this is not about 7 castaways and their misadventure, but about our family of four, Rod, Carol, our son Will (14) and daughter Lily (10) and our trip to the other side of the planet to go scuba diving with Kids Sea Camp in Yap and Palau.
+Okay, this is not about 7 castaways and their misadventure, but about our family of four, Rod, Carol, our son Will (14) and daughter Lily (10) and our trip to the other side of the planet to go scuba diving with Kids Sea Camp on one of many trips.

-I got on the phone with Margo, yes, she does pick up the phone, to discuss options.
-Lily was getting certified and we wanted to go somewhere that the diving was not too challenging.
-As we were mulling ideas and Margo reminded me of an offer that she had made the year before.
-Rod, she said, remember last year when Will hurt his foot on the beach and missed a few days of diving.
+I called Margo on a Sunday afternoon; yes, she did pick up the phone and happily discussed trip options.
+Lily, our youngest, wanted to get PADI certified.
+As we were mulling ideas, Margo reminded me of the offer that she had made the year before.
+“Rod,” she said, “remember last year when Will hurt his foot on the beach running in the sand and missed a few days of diving?”

-“Yes”, I replied.
-“Well, remember I promised to comp him for next year, should you come back.”
-I had actually had forgotten this gesture until Margo was kind enough to remind me.
-Margo also reminded me that Will had missed 3 days of diving because he had a metal spike lodge it’s way 2 inches between his toes.
-She thought it looked quite painful.
+“Yes,” I replied.
+“Well,” she said, “remember I promised to comp him for next year’s diving, should you come back.”
+I had actually forgotten this gesture until Margo was kind enough to remind me.

-“Well, that offer still stands,” she said.
-“Why don’t you come with us to Yap and Palau, and his stay will be free for both weeks.”
+“Why don’t you come with us to Yap and Palau?
+His diving is on me for both weeks.”

 Well, that cinched it.
-Trip of a lifetime for the 50th birthday.
-Lily gets certified in paradise and Will travels free.
+It was the trip of a lifetime for my 50th birthday.
+Lily gets certified in paradise, and Will dives for free.
 The magic of Micronesia, here we come!

-There was only one moment of sober second thought afterward which was when we looked at our travel itinerary.
-Toronto to Los Angeles to Honolulu to Guam to YAP then to Palau, then back to YAP back to Guam than to Honolulu then Los Angeles, and finally back home to Toronto.
-Oh Well, what could possibly go wrong, right?
+There was only one moment of sober second thought afterward, which was when we looked at our travel itinerary.
+Toronto to Los Angeles to Honolulu to Guam to Yap, then to Palau, then back.
+Oh well, what could possibly go wrong, right?
+You only ever ask that question if you purchase trip insurance, which by the way, Margo repeatedly asks everyone to do. “remember that point.”

 We had taken our kids out of school a week early before the summer break, as both had insisted nothing really happens in the last week anyway.
 Okay, let’s go with that.